 Overview: Join OMAFRA specialists Evan Elford and Melanie Filotas for bi-monthly online Zoom discussions about Ontario hops.
 Evan and Melanie will be continuing to host a series of hop related discussions in 2021.

-This month we have a slight change in the date of our regular ONHoppenings discussions, the Lunch and Learn will take place on Thursday, July 29from 12-1pm.
+This month we have a slight change in the date of our regular ONHoppenings discussions, the Lunch and Learn will take place on Wednesday, September 29from 12-1pm.
 Attendance is free and open to anyone, however you must pre-register to receive the meeting log-in details.
-Anyone wishing to ask questions in advance can email Evan (email@example.com) or Melanie (firstname.lastname@example.org) by 8:30 am on Wednesday, July 28 OR enter it in the question field when you register and we will do our best to have a thorough answer during the session.
+Anyone wishing to ask questions in advance can email Evan (email@example.com) or Melanie (firstname.lastname@example.org) by 8:30 am on Tuesday, September 28 OR enter it in the question field when you register and we will do our best to have a thorough answer during the session.
 After registering, you will receive a confirmation email containing information about joining the meeting.

 This month we will briefly discuss:

 Season wrap up and fall checklist – production and pest management

 And of course, we will have time for general discussion and Q&A!